catonbrewster1/covid-policy-sentiments/README.md

 For our project, we proposed to analyze the psychological effects on the public of policies associated with COVID-19 over the past year.
 We will choose several cities and/or states and track major changes in policies related to travel, masks, vaccines, and school closings.
 Following major changes to these policies, we will analyze public sentiment on Twitter related toward various COVID-related concepts.
 We will also explore whether there is heterogeneity in the responses based on political majorities.
 We think this analysis may help to understand any negative externalities of policies on public wellbeing and opinions which may ultimately affect their compliance in unexpected ways.
 We plan to use AWS services to perform our data processing and analysis.
 We will find data related to COVID policies over time.
 We will use the Twitter API to get Twitter data and use an EMR cluster to clean the data, parallelize the twitter’s sentiment analysis, and aggregate it by building an overall sentiment index of the determined concept.
 We plan to use AWS comprehend and/or upload a huggingface model to an EC2 or lambda to do the NLP analysis.Our tentative timeline is as follows:

+## 6. Team responsibilities

+The main tasks and team members involved in each one are the following:

+- Using Docker to push the NLP model into a lambda function and deploy the lambda function - Antonia Sanhueza and Gabriela Palacios
+- Kinesis Stream - All
+- Visualization - Gabriela Palacios and Caton Brewster
+- ReadMe - All